vimc/montagu-ci/README.md

 which will prompt for your GitHub PAT.

+## Upgrading teamcity

+1. Increase the `TEAMCITY_VERSION` number in [`provision/setup-server.sh`](provision/setup-server.sh)
+2. Destroy everything and then recreate the server (`vagrant destroy -f`, `./scripts/destroy-disks.sh`, `vagrant up montagu-ci-server`)
+3. After the machine comes up, do `vagrant ssh montagu-ci-server -c 'sudo grep "token:" /opt/TeamCity/logs/teamcity-server.log'` and copy the authentication token
+3. Go to http://teamcity.montagu.dide.ic.ac.uk:8111 and click the link "I'm a server administrator, show me the details"
+4. Paste the token in the box
+5. Click "Upgrade"
+6. Wait until TeamCity is back up and running (takes a couple of minutes)
+7. Bring up the agents (`vagrant up montagu-ci-agent-01 montagu-ci-agent-02 montagu-ci-agent-03` and then log in to the docker registry for each agent as above)
+8. Go to http://teamcity.montagu.dide.ic.ac.uk:8111/agents.html?tab=unauthorizedAgents and authorise the agents.
+The page will note that "Agent authorization token does not match the stored one" but this is expected.

+If all goes well, the whole process should take about half an hour.

 ## VIMC notes

 Ubuntu 16.04 VMs are used for the server and agents.